 - If my doctor says my blood work is fine, my eating disorder is not that bad – A standard blood work-up at your usual general practitioner can provide a false sense of security unless your doctor has eating disorder expertise.
 Some things will not be looked for, other symptoms will be misinterpreted and even others can be a sign of health unless the doctor has an awareness of how starvation and purging can show up in tests.
 One damaging effect of eating disorders that are often not checked and can be irreversible are the damage to bones.
 The body ‘steals’ nutrients from the bones and halts any repair to bone cells in an effort to conserve energy.
 Yet, many people, particularly boys and men with eating disorders are routinely not screened and sent away from their doctor with the belief that they are fine.

 Reach Out For Help

 Eating disorders can be dangerous and potentially deadly.
 So, if you identify with any of these issues, reach out for help.
 It can feel overwhelming to begin to focus on the problem and finding solutions can feel impossible; however, you are not alone.
 If you need help talk to a supportive friend, speak to your doctor or find a therapist.
 Therapy offers a place to deal with the emotional issues that drive these problems.
 Working with a therapist can help you to find confidence in your ability to cope and have a healthy relationship with food.
-I see clients at the Counseling Center at Cinco Ranch, and am here to help.
 You deserve to feel empowered, not helpless.
 Please get in contact to learn more or arrange a session.